 The following apply to both undergraduate and graduate aid applicants.

-Biola University is authorized as an institution to grant benefits to veterans and dependents, social security benefits and assistance from the California Rehabilitation Program.
+Biola University is authorized as an institution to grant benefits to veterans and dependents of veterans, social security benefits and assistance from the California Rehabilitation Program.
 Students interested in this type of aid should contact the Office of the Registrar.
 Please note that this aid may affect the student’s eligibility for other financial aid programs at Biola, such as the Biola University Award or Graduate Grant.

 International applicants who hold an F-1 visa must establish the degree of their ability to meet the costs of an education at Biola University.
 Each international applicant must submit a signed statement of financial responsibility as well as signed statements from any agencies or individuals who have taken the responsibility of underwriting the student's expenses.
 These statements must include the exact amount of the commitment.
-Inquiries regarding financial aid for international students should be directed to the Undergraduate and Graduate Admissions Offices for new students, and to the Financial Aid Office for continuing students.
+Inquiries regarding financial aid for international students should be directed to the International Admissions Office for new students, and to the Financial Aid Office for continuing students.

 Jobs are available both on and off campus, according to student's ability, and their capacity to handle the added burden of employment.
 Student worker positions range from 10–20 hours per week.